machine mastery

 3. Prepared Cup

-• Preheat your cup (cold cups absorb heat, affecting pour)
+• Preheat cup (cold cups steal heat)

 Overhead view of a prepared espresso cup with rich, golden crema, ready for latte art pouring